How to use Git for version control¶

 Git is a complex tool, and it can be used in many different ways.
 In this document we describe the most common workflow that we use in Beautiful Canoe.

 Open the issue and click the Create merge request button.
 This will create a new branch in the remote repository.
 A branch is a list of commits, or a history of commits.
 In the remote repository there will be one (or more) protected branches, which contain the changes that have successfully been through code review.
-In this repository the only protected branch is master, but some repositories will also have special branches called develop and release/v0.1, etc.
+In this repository the only protected branch is main, but some repositories will also have special branches called develop and release/v0.1, etc.

 Once you have created a merge request, go to the root directory in your repository on the command line and run: